Danack/LowMemoryClassloader/README.md

 The only known difference in behaviour to the Composer autoloader is that when the LowMemoryClassloader fails to load the file for a class, it does not cache that fact, and will try to find the class again, on the next attempt to load it.
 This is the correct behaviour IMHO, as it makes runtime code generation be easier to handle.

+TODO
+====

+* Benchmark this compared to the classloader than ships with Composer.
+This should be significantly faster on machines that are under at least a medium amount of load.
+It will definitely be faster for applications that use dynamically generated classes which have a high overhead with Composer's classloader.